 First Author, Year Trial Name Outcome of Interest 4.1.
-Outcome assessors aware of intervention received by participants?
-4.2.
-If Y/PY/NI to 4.1, likely that outcome assessment influenced by knowledge of intervention received?
-ROB due to Outcome Measurement Comments on Outcome Measurement Jerger, 1996 43 NA QOL and function Y PN Some concerns No statistical adjustments were made for potential imbalances in baseline characteristics, nor was it clear if the investigators had any reason to suspect a need for adjusted analyses of study outcomes
+Outcome assessors aware of intervention received by participants? influenced by knowledge of ROB due to Outcome Measurement Comments on Outcome Measurement Jerger, 1996 42 NA QOL and function Y PN No statistical adjustments were made for potential imbalances in baseline characteristics, nor was it clear if the investigators had any reason to suspect a need for adjusted analyses of study outcomes.

-Abbreviations: KQ=key question; NA=not applicable; NI=no information; NR=not reported; PN=probably no; PY=probably yes; QOL=quality of life; ROB=risk of bias; vs.=versus; Y=yes.
+Abbreviations: KQ=key question; NA=not applicable; NI=no information; PN=probably no; PY=probably yes; QOL=quality of life; ROB=risk of bias; Y=yes.

 First Author, Year Trial Name Outcome of Interest 5.1.
 Reported outcome data likely to have been selected, on basis of results, from multiple outcome measurements within outcome domain?
 5.2.
-Reported outcome data likely to have been selected, on basis of results, from multiple analyses of data?
-5.3.
+Reported 5.3.
 Reported outcome data likely to have been selected, on basis of results, from outcome of statistical test for carryover?
-ROB due to Selection of Reported Result Comments on Selection of Reported Result Jerger, 1996 43 NA QOL and function NI NI ΡY Some concerns Reporting on statistical analysis, including how the investigators chose their statistical approach, is unclear.
+ROB due to Selection of Reported Result Comments on Selection of Reported Result Jerger, 1996 42 NA QOL and function NI NI PY Reporting on statistical analysis, including how the investigators chose their statistical approach, is unclear.
 Authors note that they used a "within-subjects" (subject-by-condition) analysis of variance for each outcome.